gregfrazier/htmlpdfconv/README.md

 # htmlpdfconv (also known as html2pdf) [![Build status](https://ci.appveyor.com/api/projects/status/b9ei546kwt888rpr?svg=true)](https://ci.appveyor.com/project/gregfrazier/htmlpdfconv)
 Converts HTML to PDF (barely)

-This code is wretched and over 7 years old.
-I'm making the internet a little dumber just having this crap here.
+This code is wretched and over 10 years old (as of 2019) I'm making the internet a little dumber just having this crap here.

 Basically, it's completely handwritten in C (with some C++ mixed in, so it needs a cpp compiler) features a junky tokenizer, a DOM tree implemented as a linked-list (yeah, seriously) and css/attribs to those elements are also linked lists.
 I went ham on linked lists.
 I used tidyhtml lib to fix bad html tags, haru pdf lib for the pdf drawing, and CXImage for image processing (converts all images to JPEG).